Women's March on Versailles: Background

 Following poor harvests, the deregulation of the grain market in 1774 implemented by Turgot, Louis XVI's Controller-General of Finances was a main cause of the famine which led to the Flour War in 1775.
 At the end of the Ancien Régime, the fear of famine was ever-present for the lower strata of the urban Third Estate, and rumors of the "Pacte de Famine", ostensibly concluded to starve the poor, were rampant and readily believed.
 Mere rumors of food shortages led to the Réveillon riots in April 1789.
 Rumors of a plot to destroy wheat crops in order to starve the population provoked the Great Fear in the summer of 1789.

-When the October journées took place, France's revolutionary decade, 1789–1799, had only just begun.
+When the October journées (Note: Journée (literally, "[events of the] day") is used frequently in French accounts of the Revolution to denote any episode of popular uprising: thus the women's march is known most commonly in French as the "October Days".
+English historians have favored more descriptive names for the episodes, and the majority (see Doyle, Schama, Hibbert, Wright, Dawson, et al.) employ some variation of the phrase "women's march" in recognition of the market women's prominence as the vanguard of the action.) took place, France's revolutionary decade, 1789–1799, had only just begun.
 The storming of the Bastille had occurred less than three months earlier, but the Revolution's capacity for violence was not yet fully realized.
 Flush with their newly discovered power, the common citizens of France – particularly in Paris – began to participate in politics and government.
 The poorest among them focused almost exclusively on the issue of food: most workers spent nearly half their income on bread.
 In the post-Bastille period, price inflation and severe shortages in Paris were commonplace, as were local incidents of violence in the marketplaces.